RMDInc/LunaH_XC_FSW/README.md

 - Version 3.1 has all necessary BOOT files to load the boot image onto an EEPROM and run the system as described above.
 These files are found in the folder:
 		LunaH_XC_FSW/BOOT_Files

+- Version 3.2 has updated the BOOT files, as the previous ones did not properly program on the board.
+Trying a new set of files.
+Also updated the instructions for loading the program onto the board using Vivado Lab Tools.